djradon/public-notes/sflow.concepts.reference-pages.md

 ---
 id: wvzsqsdcvkd1d2adyeqw996
-title: Dereference Pages
+title: Reference Pages
+desc: >-
-desc: 'If you want to know more about the thing referenced by an IRI, dereference pages can help'
+  If you want to know more about the thing referenced by an IRI, dereference pages can help
 updated: 1729883838712
 created: 1729880396813
 ---